michaelpatrickpurcell/prophecy/README.md

 It's important!
 By describing the prophesied catastrophe, the players establish the foundation on which the rest the game will be built.

-A _module_ is a pre-written Prophecy designed  to help the players get started.
+A _module_ is a pre-written prophecy designed  to help the players get started.
 Each module describes a catastrophe as it might be presented to characters who are hearing the prophecy for the first time.
 The players should read the module aloud and populate the world that it implies with objects and aspects.

 ### Return of the Dragon